 Our free education programs for New York City cover topics related to brain health, Alzheimer's and other dementia, and caregiving.
-They are offered in multiple languages and all are currently virtual, so you can participate via phone or online.
+They are offered in multiple languages.

 10 Warning Signs of Alzheimer's

 Winter 2022-23 Programs

 Alzheimer’s and other dementias cause changes in memory, thinking and behavior that interfere with daily life.
 Join us to learn about 10 common warning signs and what to watch for in yourself and others.

 Advancing the Science: The Latest in Alzheimer's and Dementia Research